 - Little Crofters Pre-school - Music, Forest School, French

-- Reception - Music, Forest School, French, Swimming
+- Reception - Music, Forest School, French, Physical Education, Swimming

-Forest School is taught on site by our specialist Forest Leaders, Ms Caroline Beale and Mr Liam Mills.
-Pre-school and Reception children participate in Forest School sessions as part of their weekly timetable, whilst 'Butterflies' children can be opted into a weekly afternoon session.
+Forest School is taught on site by our specialist Forest Leaders, Ms Caroline Beale and Mrs Angela Mills.
+Pre-school and Reception children participate in Forest School sessions as part of their weekly timetable.

-With two acres of grounds for the children to explore, including a lake, which has security fencing around its perimeter, Forest School offers them the opportunity to take supported risks appropriate to the environment and to themselves.
+With two acres of grounds for the children to explore, including a lake, which has security fencing around its perimeter, Forest School offers them the opportunity to take supported risks appropriate to themselves and the environment.

 “Outdoors is different to indoors and this is exactly why it matters to children".

 The children are able to enjoy Forest School all year round.
 Rain and colder climates allow them to experience and learn about different weather conditions and how to keep themselves warm and dry.
 For reasons of safety, windy weather contingency plans allow alternative activities to be planned away from nearby trees.

 “There is no such thing as bad weather, only bad clothing”.

 In Forest School, trust is central… the adults and children must trust each other to follow the rules.
 Adults spend time getting to know and understand children in their setting.
 Similarly, the children should feel safe with the adults if the Forest School experience is to be a positive one.
 Adults should also feel assured that children will respond in predictable ways.